ucs-compute-solutions/ci-sap-hana-nfs/os/README.md

 To configure OS for SAP HANA below are the list of tasks:

-01:	Set IP address for all the interface other than management interface eth0 (which gerts IP from dhcp server)
+01:	Set IP address for all the interface other than management interface eth0 (which gets IP from dhcp server)

 02:	Set the NTP server on the OS